threeport/threeport/cmd/database-migrator/README.md

 ## How to run database migrator

-The end goal is to have the db-migrator run as part of init container whenever we deploy a new qleetport version.
+The end goal is to have the db-migrator run as part of init container whenever we deploy a new threeport version.

 For now as part of an upgrade to Threeport, we will run the db migrator executable from the local machine.
 The port 26257 must be forwarded to the appropiate crdb instance.
 This can be achieved via